nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221006141216/README.md

 # weird issue with enrich

-- could be related to directories that are for deleted zettels that are not removed by git
+could be related to directories that are for deleted zettels that are not removed by git. when i am testing stuff and deleting bad zettels, but the id remains, it could keep showing up in lists.

-    - when i am testing stuff and deleting bad zettels, but the id remains, it could keep showing up in lists
+i don't think this is relevant anymore. i think this was before handling dead links.

 command output